Our Mission:

 Hospital Training Room

 Shayna & Justin, in collaboration with Mary Bridge Children’s Hospital and the staff that tried to save Claire, worked together on what would be the best way to honor her.
 In April 2018, The Claire Raphael Training room opened up, equipped with cutting-edge technology and place where Mary Bridge teams can practice resuscitation scenarios on a child-size mannequin.
 The mannequin breathes and mimics vital signs, and monitors mimic those in the ED.
-With the expansion of Mary Bridge to a stand-alone facility, we hope to also help expand the simulation room.
+In 2024, our foundation raised an additional $45,000 for Mary Bridge to continue the simulation in the brand new, standalone hospital.

 Claire’s grandmother was the principal at Foss High School in Tacoma, WA at the time of Claire’s death.
 At only 10.5 months old, Claire had not spent any significant amount of time in any school, except for Foss.
 Each year, a scholarship is given out to a high school senior, nominated by faculty and chosen by the principal.
 This senior embodies who we think Claire would be: loving, kind, driven, smart, funny.
 We hope to continue this scholarship each year.